coreui/coreui/site/content/docs/4.0/getting-started/introduction.md

 ## Quick start

-Looking to quickly add Bootstrap to your project?
+Looking to quickly add CoreUI for Bootstrap to your project?
 Use jsDelivr, a free open source CDN.
 Using a package manager or need to download the source files?
 [Head to the downloads page]({{< docsref "/getting-started/download" >}}).

 ### CSS